Dear Readers:

 To help people to love and take care of themselves.

 Burkina Faso is one of the poorest countries with one of the lowest literacy rates.
 What are the main projects you are working on in this area right now?
-We are working on the following projects:

 We are supporting the leadership of the school in Gourcy, Burkina Faso and also focusing on the following: